ChloeSAPage/DogSpot/README.md

 ```

 ### 4. Create your database
-to do this you need to make sure your config file has your sql login details, then all thats needed to do is run the `database.py` file, this should create the database and the necessary data tables needed to run this app.
+To do this you need to make sure your config file has your sql login details, then all thats needed to do is run the `database.py` file, this should create the database and the necessary data tables needed to run this app.

 > [!WARNING]
 > **Make sure the config has the correct details otherwise the database will not be created. this will cause issues running the app**